antonioffs/stark-test/README.md

 # Starkbank challenge

-Stark Bank backend developer challenge.
+Stark Bank backend developer challenge, made to evaluate the skills to join the great house of the north.

 ## Requirements